haoshijie13/LISTA/README.md

 **Step 3:** Run Ligand_receptor_interaction_zonation_analysis.R to calculate interaction score of ligand & receptor pairs.
 The ligand receptor pairs used in our study was provided in the mouse_lr_pair.txt file.
 You can investigate all of them or a part.

+**Step 4:** Run run_scenic.py to calculate gene regulatory network.
+You can find a detailed tutorial from SCENIC offtial website: https://pyscenic.readthedocs.io/en/latest/

+**Step 5:** Run run_hotspot.py to calculate gene coexpression modules base on their expression pattern.
+You can find a detailed tutorial from Hotspot offtial website: https://yoseflab.github.io/Hotspot/

 ![image](https://github.com/haoshijie13/LISTA/assets/59014440/92db2bcd-39fd-4bbb-906c-ed2e4b0f0e5c)